ogcio/ogcio-ds/govie-frontend/docs/contributing/testing.md

 - `<COMPONENT>/<COMPONENT>.test.js` - if you updated functionality
 - `<COMPONENT>/<COMPONENT>.unit.test.mjs` - if you updated JavaScript logic
-- `<COMPONENT>/template.test.js` - if you updated the Nunjucks macro

 Where `<COMPONENT>` is the name of the component you changed or added to.